-These smoothies may be simple—no more than four ingredients per recipe—but they pack a ton of nutrients for both running performance and recovery.
-Excerpted from The Endurance Training Diet & Cookbook by professional triathlon coach Jesse Kropelnicki, these three smoothie recipes are a quick and convenient source of protein, carbohydrates and energy for both pre- and post-workout.
+These smoothies may be simple — no more than four ingredients per recipe — but they pack a ton of nutrients for both running performance and recovery.
+These three smoothie recipes from professional triathlon coach Jesse Kropelnicki are a quick and convenient source of protein, carbohydrates and energy for both pre- and post-workout.
 Plus, they’re a much more delicious option than mixing your protein powder with water or plain almond milk.

 Cocoa, Almond and Date Smoothie